tsasser05/Python-Gas/README.md

 ## Config
 The configuration is controlled by $HOME/.gasrc.
 This should be preferred since the user's private access key will be stored here.
 Format is TOML.
+If .gasrc does not exist, the program will look for "config.toml" in its current directory.

 Four items are required:

 delay = Number of seconds between runs. gas = Threshold for alert.